Your Pet, Our Passion.

 How to care for dog fever

-If you think your dog may be suffering from a fever, then you should book an appointment with your vet.
+If you think your dog may be suffering from a fever, see your vet straightaway.
 They will assess your dog and try to determine the underlying cause.
-Seeking veterinary help sooner rather than later will reduce the risk of other complications like dehydration developing.
+Seeking veterinary help sooner rather than later will reduce the risk of other complications like dehydration developing or conditions getting more serious.

 Cool down your dog

-If you think your dog is suffering from a high temperature, then you can try to cool your dog down.
-Place a cooling mat on their bed, put a fan on or place a cool, wet towel on them.
+If you think your dog is suffering from a high temperature, then you can try to cool your dog down while you wait to get to the vet.
+Place a cooling mat on their bed, put a fan on them or pour cool water over them.
 While this may make them more comfortable, it is still important to get advice from your vet.

 Do not give dogs medication